Business Pitch, Elevator Pitch, and the LivePlan Pitch: What’s the Difference?

 LivePlan’s proposal

 LivePlan Pitch PageAs a strategy overview, I really like the LivePlan proposal.
-A logo, a brief tag line, a market overview, bullet points for key company operations, a review of financials, and the team are all included in this standardized one-page description.
+A logo, a brief tag line, a market overview, bullet points for key company operations, an analysis of financials, and the team are all included in this standardized one-page description.
 Yes, I’m biased since LivePlan is our product, but I’ve seen it utilized as a company summary in many of the most renowned business plan competitions’ programs, and my angel group is currently utilizing it to describe some of the businesses who filed for our annual community event.

 In my work on lean planning, I suggest include just a short strategy overview in a lean business plan.
 For most individuals, that’s only a few bullet points, but I suggest utilizing the LivePlan presentation for LivePlan users.
 And, not to be confused with the business pitch above, I use it as a strategy overview.